godotengine/godot-docs/tutorials/ui/gui_containers.rst

 Box Containers
 ^^^^^^^^^^^^^^

-Arrange child controls vertically or horizontally (via :ref:`HBoxContainer <class_HBoxContainer>` and :ref:`VBoxContainer <class_VBoxContainer>`).
+Arranges child controls vertically or horizontally (via :ref:`HBoxContainer <class_HBoxContainer>` and :ref:`VBoxContainer <class_VBoxContainer>`).
 In the opposite of the designated direction (as in, vertical for an horizontal container), it just expands the children.